 Is it OK to store a bike vertically on the wall.
 Can I hang a bike by the front wheel?

-The short answer is that it’s fine to store a bike on a bike wall hook, upright or hanging from the ceiling.
+The short answer is that it’s fine to store a bike on a bike wall hook (or bike wall hanger), upright or hanging from the ceiling.
 People often ask:

 Why would I want to store a bike on the wall or hanging from the ceiling?